Ali Muzaffer Kocabalkan

 Selling of American Military Equipment

-Ali Muzaffer Kocabalkan describes how after the Armistice, the Turkish military would sell US equipment to the South Korean people.
-For example, a car was sold without American knowledge and used as public transportation.
-A generator was sold to provide electricity.
-These events show the needs of the Korean people after the war.
+Ali Muzaffer Kocabalkan recounts that after the Armistice, the Turkish military sold US equipment to the South Korean people.
+For example, they sold a car, unbeknownst to the Americans, which was then used for public transportation.
+Additionally, a generator was sold to provide electricity.
+These transactions highlight the pressing needs of the Korean people in the aftermath of the war.

 Share YouTube: